mprinc/webpack.js.org/src/content/guides/asset-management.md

 If all went well, you should now see your icon as a repeating background, as well as an `img` element beside our `Hello webpack` text.
 If you inspect this element, you'll see that the actual filename has changed to something like `5c999da72346a995e7e2718865d019c8.png`.
 This means webpack found our file in the `src` folder and processed it!

-T> A logical next step from here is minifying and optimizing your images.
+T> A logical next step from here is <span class='definition'>minifying and optimizing your images</span>.
 Check out the [image-webpack-loader](https://github.com/tcoopman/image-webpack-loader) and [url-loader](/loaders/url-loader) for more on how you can enhance your image loading process.

 ## Loading Fonts

 So what about other assets like fonts?
-The file and url loaders will take any file you load through them and output it to your build directory.
+The <span class='definition'>file and url loaders will take any file you load through them and output it to your build directory</span>.
 This means we can use them for any kind of file, including fonts.
 Let's update our `webpack.config.js` to handle font files:

 __webpack.config.js__